yonis-savary/sharp-php/Docs/extras/queue-handler.md

 To use this trait :
 - put `use QueueHandler` to your class
-- implements `protected static function processQueueItem(array $data)` in your class, this method purpose is to process ONE item of your queue data
+- implements `protected static function processQueueItem(array $data): bool` in your class, this method purpose is to process ONE item of your queue data (return true if processed, false is skipped)
 - use `self::pushQueueItem(array $data)` in your base class to push an item to the queue

 To process your queue items you can